Posts Tagged atlanta real estate

 I wish I could convince more empty nesters to consider the small step to OTP.
 They are very particular and choosy in their neighborhoods as they are afraid their Buckhead friends won’t visit them.
 So only a few neighborhoods remain acceptable to them.

 I think we need more upscale neighborhoods just outside of the Perimeter and I propose it goes in the Vinings Heights neighborhood where all the ranches are as its SO close and there is still land there.
 Unfortunately, those ranches keep getting fluffed up and are becoming too expensive to tear down.
 Time will tell there as that neighborhood is such a great location to stay as depressed as its been.
 I think more young people would do well to tear those down, or continue to “fluff” to get the great lots just on the perimeter.

 I see the lower inventory levels bringing prices up slightly, but I don’t think buyers will jump up in their price point as much as sellers are thinking.
 If you want to sell it will be easy if priced correctly.
 If you want to buy, you may have to pay a little more than people did a year ago, but we are still at good low levels.
 Interest rates are still so incredibly low you have to take advantage of them if you’ve been sitting on the sidelines.

 Let me know if I can help!
-Things are hopping at Atlanta Fine Homes Sotheby’s International Realty and I’m so glad to be busy, and you never know, I may have a buyer in my back pocket just waiting for your house!
+Things are hopping in Atlanta and I’m so glad to be busy, and you never know, I may have a buyer in my back pocket just waiting for your house!

 It’s nice to see listings start to sell, sellers being happy to move on, and buyers getting a home they can cherish for years.
 Here’s a listing of mine coated at 3225 Laramie Drive in Vinings that is a pending sale, set to close mid-May.